safer-trust/Unicor/README.md

 ## Installation guide

 ### Installing Unicor

+#### Binary installation
-The recommended installation path is to use a binary form of unicor, produced by PyInstaller.
+The recommended installation path is to use a binary form of Unicor, produced by PyInstaller.

 (It may be necessary to install dependencies and specifically reference PyMISP)
 ```
 git clone https://github.com/safer-trust/unicor.git